 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 It’s easy to get complacent or extremely “settled” in your weight management approach over the years.
 Right after surgery, I spent a lot of time obsessing over how to get everything “just right.”
 During the last two years, though, I’ve learned how to live.
 Goals have come and gone, ideas have been tried, challenges have been met—not everything worked.
 In fact, most things I tried to keep me motivated ending up failing, but here’s what happened in the last two years.
 I’ve found a handful of things that do work and have been completely dedicated to.
 For instance, I walk 8,000 to 10,000 steps per day, six days a week, with two 30-minute strength training sessions mixed in every week.
-I take Sundays off from planned exercise.
+I take Sundays off from planned exercise—and honestly, I allow myself to be really lazy if I want to!
 I have been faithful to this plan for more than two years!
 It’s what works for me and my life, and I’ve stopped trying to find new and interesting ways to exercise.
 Hey, if you find something you can do consistently for two years…why mess with that?

 If keeping the weight off is a problem, bariatric surgery could help.
 Get our free guide.